 The working plan

-It is envisaged that visitors will walk a time path detailing relevant events in the 11th's progress toward August 1915 from the bottom of the above plan to the uppermost point.
-At the top end you will enter a tunnel, the tunnel constructed by engineers to blow mines, and adapted into communications tunnels, and from there you will be led down to the trench, where, acting as reinforcements you will be pushed along for approximately 70mtrs, meeting actors along the way who will give you an insight into life at that moment on 6 August 1915.
-You will then re-enter another tunnel out into the 21st Century.
-Those who have paid an additional fee on top of the gold coin donation will continue down the trench to the southern most point where they will be kitted up and photographed in a similar pose to the photo we have of members of the 12th in the same spot.
-Those visitors will then enter the last tunnel and return out to the area where a Roll of Honour will be maintained.
+Visitors will walk a time path detailing relevant events in the 11th's progress toward August 1915 from the bottom of the above plan to the uppermost point.
+At the top end you will enter a tunnel, the tunnel constructed by engineers to blow mines, and adapted into communications tunnels and from there you will be led down to the trench, where, acting as reinforcements you will be pushed along the trench, meeting actors along the way who will give you an insight into life at that moment on 6 August 1915.
+Continuing down the trench to the southernmost point you will enter a tunnel out into the 21st Century and return out to the area where a Roll of Honour will be maintained.

 See the GALLERY for regular photographic updates of progress.